-Christmas Package Theft in Texas
+Christmas Package Theft is a Felony in Texas

 Texas is strict when it comes to theft.
 Depending on the value of the package stolen, a person could face anywhere from a misdemeanor to a lifetime in prison and thousands of dollars in fines.
 If you have been accused of theft this holiday season, contact the Collin County criminal defense lawyers at Rosenthal Kalabus & Therrian to learn about your options.